Preparedness Challenge: DIY Emergency Survival Heater

 Years ago I worked with a group of like minded people to get prepared.
 We purchased food in bulk, make 72 hour food kits and made these easy DIY Emergency Survival Heaters.

 I found mine the other day and decided to give it a light and see if after 10+ years it still works.
 It does, but I learned it has a major flaw that needs to be fixed.
 My original heater has a box of matches hot glued to the lid of the paint can.
 When I lit my heater, the flames really jumped up – 6 to 8 inches and I was planning on using the lid as a damper.

 Picture me standing there…lid in hand… mentally debating whether I should place the lid with a box of matches attached to it over this open flame.
 Obviously, using it as a damper was not an option, I was afraid the flames would curl around and light the box.
 After a second of thought, I used a plate to extinguish the flames and decided I needed a better way for the future.

 If you are without power, this emergency heater will come in handy for cooking or hand warming.
-Exercise caution with an open flame in your home and though you may not need to worry about carbon monoxide poisoning while using rubbing alcohol as a fuel, open a window to vent – just to be sure.
+Exercise caution with an open flame in your home.
+You may not need to worry about carbon monoxide poisoning while using rubbing alcohol as a fuel, please be safe and open a window to vent – just to be sure.

 This is an adult tool, not for kids!

-Here are instructions on how to make a DIY emergency survival heater and how to use it.
+Just follow these instructions on how to make a DIY emergency survival heater and learn how to use it.
 The cost is minimal (about $6) and the heat output fantastic.
 It is reusable and to refuel you only need to purchase 70% rubbing alcohol.

 Today’s Challenge – Make a DIY Emergency Survival Heater